theelderemo/suno-prompt-engineering-guide/README.md

   * "metal" (zero—no direct link shown)

-You’re not getting metal because emo’s learned representation is based on emotional ballads, not screamo breakdowns.
+You're not getting metal because emo's learned representation is based on emotional ballads, not screamo breakdowns.

 ---